JohnVinyard/matching-pursuit/experiments/e_2023_9_23/readme.md

 # Adversarial Loss
 Going to 22K iteratiosn to be fair.
 It's unclear whether this is better.
 MSE might be just fine.
+Conclusion, makes things worse.

+# Multi-band generator
+glimmers of a better (subjectively) generator.
+Nope, not improved, try again without adversarial loss

+# Conv upsample without filter bank frontend
+_Noticeably_ better attacks/transients
+This is the new winner.

+## Things to Try With Conv Upsample, No Filter Bank Front-End

+- reverb
+- triune loss (tough to evaluate)
+-